 Changing the Locks

 A landlord cannot deliberately changing locks on their property, even if the tenants withhold rent, as this is illegal.
-However, a tenant may, in certain situations, have the legal right to change locks without seeking a landlords permission.
+However, a tenant may, in certain situations, have the legal right to change locks without seeking a landlord's permission.

 Small Claims Actions